Best Men's Beanies of 2021

 Trying to find that perfect beanie that you can run with in the morning and climb a mountain with on the weekend can be tough if you haven't looked at the Minus33 Merino Wool Ridge Cuff Beanie.
 Minus33 uses lightweight Australian Merino Wool to give us an athletic, slim-fitting beanie that is very versatile.
 Soft and comfortable, the natural fibers also provide a warm, breathable hat that can wick away moisture and dry quickly.

 Being an overly versatile beanie can come with some disadvantages, but with the Wool Ridge Cuff Beanie, you would be hard-pressed to find many of them.
-The tight to the head and thinner build may not be the look for everyone, and while it is weather-resistant, it is not a thick hat, which can lead to getting a chill in high winds.
+The tight-to-the-head and thinner build may not be the look for everyone, and while it is weather-resistant, it is not a thick hat, which can lead to getting a chill in high winds.
 Overall, this hat is a multi-tool, great for keeping in your pack list for any excursion or your daily use around town.

 Looking for a hat to keep that melon feeling snug and warm?
 The OZero Winter Daily Beanie has your name all over it.
 This hat has a wool-like polyester fleecer liner that would leave you hard-pressed to find anything softer to cover your head this winter.
 The double layers of synthetics keep this one warm and smooth all day through.

-The SATINIOR Trawler has the old-school look you might expect to find on a longshoreman by the port.
+The SATINIOR Trawler has an old-school look you might expect to find on a longshoreman by the port.
 A small folded cuff lends to this style, while the ribbed construction looks sharp sitting high on the head.
 Fully acrylic construction lends to a capable hat, and the smaller size is perfect for a moderate day or tossing it in a coat pocket.

 While this smaller beanie's style might be a nice look, it also hinders the Trawler in its overall performance.
 This beanie is thin and sits way up high on the head, barely covering the ears even when the cuff is unrolled.
 When cuffed, the lack of stretch and the smaller fit don't let this hat stay in place for too long.
 All of this makes for a beanie that doesn't stand up to the elements or long wear and can make for a rough day if it is your only option in colder climates.
 All in all, this hat is a good pick for a casual city stroll or walk in the woods on a mild day.